Tranceformental CBT Programme

-The Tranceformental CBT programme begins by developing an understanding of the more fundamental, underlying (limiting) ‘belief systems‘ and ‘core values’ that each person has, and then moves onto how those beliefs have ‘led directly’ to the production of unhelpful thoughts and outcomes.
+The Tranceformental CBT programme begins by developing an understanding of the more fundamental, underlying ‘belief systems’ (particularly and limiting beliefs) and ‘core values’ that each person has, and then moves onto how those beliefs have ‘led directly’ to the production of unhelpful thinking styles and outcomes.

 The Three Core Domains of Experience